unicode-org/message-format-wg/spec/errors.md

 such as _placeholders_ in unselected _patterns_
 or _declarations_ that are never referenced during _formatting_.

-When formatting a _message_ with one or more errors:
-- An implementation MUST provide a mechanism to discover and identify at least one of the errors.
+When formatting a _message_ with one or more errors, an implementation MUST provide a mechanism to discover and identify at least one of the errors.
 The exact form of error signaling is implementation defined.
 Some examples include throwing an exception, returning an error code, or providing a function or method for enumerating any errors.

-- For all messages without _Syntax Errors_ or _Data Model Errors_,
+For all _messages_ without _Syntax Errors_ or _Data Model Errors_,
 an implementation MUST enable a user to get a formatted result.
 This result MAY include formatted _fallback values_.

 The two above requirements MAY be fulfilled by a single formatting method, or separately by more than one such method.